unoplatform/uno/doc/articles/upgrading-nuget-packages.md

 }
 ```

-Update the `xx.yy.zz` property to the latest Uno.SDK version, then save the file.
+Update the `xx.yy.zz` property to the latest Uno.Sdk version, then save the file.

 > [!IMPORTANT]
 > In Visual Studio 2022, once the Uno Version is updated, a banner will ask to restart the IDE.
 Once the solution is reopened the changes will take effect.